-An isthmocele (cesarean scar defect) is a pouch, or niche, that forms on the wall of your uterus.
-It develops if the incision from a past c-section doesn’t heal completely.
-Isthmocele can cause infertility or problems with future pregnancies.
+An isthmocele (cesarean scar defect) is a pouch that forms on the wall of your uterus.
+It develops if the incision from a past C-section doesn’t heal completely.
+Isthmocele can cause pain or irregular periods and problems with future pregnancies.
 Laparoscopic surgery is the most common treatment for isthmocele.

 Advertisement